saraio/mynewrepository/content/portfolio/paruppuPodi.md

 * Hing (Asafoetida) 1/2 teaspoon
 * Salt as needed

-Server it with hot rice and ghee.
+Serve it with hot rice and ghee.
 Store in air tight container and it stays fresh for more than a month.